Baseball Star Passes Away at 67

-Former Atlanta Braves outfielder Albert Hall died Tuesday, December 16, in Birmingham, Alabama, at age 67.
-Hall played for the Atlanta Braves from 1981 through 1988, appearing in 375 games during his career with the franchise.
-The speedy outfielder posted a .251 batting average across his major league career, accumulating 67 stolen bases, five home runs and 53 RBIs.
+Former Atlanta Braves outfielder Albert Hall died Tuesday, December 16, 2025, in Birmingham, Alabama, at age 67.
+Hall played for the Atlanta Braves from 1981 through 1988, appearing in 355 games with the franchise and 375 games in total.
+The speedy outfielder posted a .251 batting average across his major league career, accumulating 67 stolen bases, five home runs, and 53 RBIs.

 His finest season came in 1987, when Hall batted .284 in 92 games and recorded 33 stolen bases.
 That same year produced the most memorable moment of his professional career.